One-Pan Butternut Squash Black Bean Enchilada Skillet

 4. Add the corn and spices, and saute everything for another minute until the spices become fragrant.

-6. Meanwhile, cut the corn tortillas each into six triangles.
+6. Meanwhile, cut each of the corn tortillas into six triangles.

 7. When all the liquid has evaporated, tuck about two thirds of the corn tortilla triangles into the enchilada mixture so that they're evenly dispersed and buried among the veggies and beans.
 Lay the remaining third across the top.